anandology/india-geosearch/Readme.md

 * Paliamentary Constituencies of India
 * Assembly Constituencies of Andhra Pradesh
-* Wards and Assembly Constituencies of Bangalore city (coming soon)
+* Wards and Assembly Constituencies of Bangalore city

 The webapp is hosted of Red Hat Open Shift.